Will Benson Player Props: Reds vs. Rockies

-On Tuesday, Will Benson (hitting .414 in his past 10 games) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 7:10 PM ET.
+On Wednesday, Will Benson (.538 on-base percentage in past 10 games, 167 points above season-long percentage) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Astros.
+He notched a home run while going 1-for-2 in his last game against the Rockies.

 Will Benson Game Info & Props vs. the Rockies